-Rick is currently co-chairing the task force to develop and implement the College of Business 2014-2020 Strategic Plan around the vision “to be a global leader in preparing students to be engaged, principled business professionals and leaders”.
-As Associate Dean he has overseen the integration of two non-AASCB schools (School of Hospitality, Sport and Recreation Management and School of Strategic Leadership Studies) into the College of Business, the growth and reputation building of JMU’s Innovation MBA and MBA InfoSec programs, the implementation of a differential tuition policy and budget, the development of a ‘leadership’ area of emphasis in the university honors program, and leadership for the college’s annual Rainey/Jackson Business Plan Competition.
+Rick co-chaired the task force to develop and implement the College of Business 2014-2020 Strategic Plan around the vision “to be a global leader in preparing students to be engaged, principled business professionals and leaders”.
+As Associate Dean he has oversaw the integration of two non-AASCB schools (School of Hospitality, Sport and Recreation Management and School of Strategic Leadership Studies) into the College of Business, the growth and reputation building of JMU’s Innovation MBA and MBA InfoSec programs, the implementation of a differential tuition policy and budget, the development of a ‘leadership’ area of emphasis in the university honors program, and leadership for the college’s annual Rainey/Jackson Business Plan Competition.

 Experiential learning and business engagement have been consistent themes through Rick’s academic career.
 Through his teaching and research he has successfully engaged over twenty-five organizations while at the Cameron School of Business at the University of North Carolina at Wilmington, the Cook School of Business at Saint Louis University, and the College of Business at James Madison University.
 These organizations include: Anheuser-Busch, Boeing, Deloitte Consulting, Futron, General Electric, DRC/HPTi, Interroll Corp., King Commercial Leasing, MicroStrategy, Monsanto, Planet Technologies, Rainmaker Marketing and Schnuck’s Markets.
 His active engagement in the community has led to appointments to the advisory boards for the Center for Supply Chain Management (St. Louis), Project MEGSSS, Inc. (Mathematics for Exceptionally Gifted Secondary School Students), the Shenandoah Valley Technology Council, and the advisory panel for the Institute of Certified Professional Managers.